-Below are the Core Measure results for care and treatment for heart failure, pneumonia, surgery, emergency treatment, immunizations, stroke and perinatal care at Johnston Health for July 2017- June 2018.
+Below are the Core Measure results for care and treatment for emergency treatment, perinatal, stroke and sepsis care at Johnston Health for January 2019- December 2019.
 View our glossary of terms for a better understanding of specific conditions.

 |Admit decision time to ED departure time for admitted patients

 Head CT or MRI Scan interpretation within 45 minutes of ED arrival for Acute Ischemic Stroke or Hemorrhagic Stroke patients

 |Severe Sepsis and Septic Shock